 SEC.
-7.9.001 REQUIREMENTS APPLICABLE TO ALL MOBILE FOOD VENDORS public the City of Bastrop permit under this article and permit number.
+7.9.001 REQUIREMENTS APPLICABLE TO ALL MOBILE FOOD VENDORS

 - (a) No person shall act as a Mobile Food Vendor in the City without a permit issued by the City. - (b) Each Mobile Food Vendor shall display at all times in a conspicuous place where it can be read by the general